vdsukhov/python-intro-course/chapters/intro.md

 - Multiplexed tissue image

 Of course, there may be examples that resonate more with your personal interests.
 For instance, text analysis, where [ChatGPT](https://chat.openai.com/) can serve as an example, or image analysis and generation, where [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) could be a good reference.
+All these examples would not be possible without programming.

 ## Flow